Thanatisia/SharedSpace/Linux/scripts/README.md

    >
    > - Please edit this and adjust it to fit what you would consider essential for you

+6. makefile.sh

+   > A Linux (shell) Makefile script reminiscent of C/C++'s make;makefile;cmake system
+   > Run this if you would like to run all the other files in 1 place
+   > Please edit this file to include/remove the scripts of your choice. (or your own custom multi-script run layout; place the scripts accordingly)

 ## Usage